vcz-fr/blog/_drafts/2020-04-14-automating-postman.md

 In its core, automation translates to finding ways to run manual tasks automatically.
 Scheduling and fallbacks are secondary to the topic.
 Automation happens when the value brought by a human is minimal.
 For instance, if a human clicks on a button to deploy an application and moves on with their day, this action can be automated.
-If they have been instructed to click on the button at a specific time interval, this action could have been scheduled in the first place.
+If they have been instructed to click on the button during a specific time interval, this action could have been scheduled in the first place.
 Now if the deployment requires attention, there is value in having somebody following it but this value ought to be minimized with the output of more observable metrics and better practices for the application.